 Common Types of Hair Loss

-is the third most common form of hair loss.
-In this case, the hair loss is caused by an autoimmune skin disease, where the body’s immune system attacks healthy hair follicles.
-Over 6.6 million people in the United States have, had, or will develop alopecia areata at some point in their lives4.
+The third most common type of hair loss is alopecia areata, which involves an autoimmune skin disease.
+The body’s immune system attacks healthy hair follicles, damaging them and causing hair loss.
+More than 6.6 million Americans have had or will develop alopecia areata at some point in their lives.